SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 Ideally, you want to update an item as soon as a critical decision or discovery has been made.
 However, updating the Work Item at the following stages is particularly important.

-* Before calling someone to show the Work Item
+* Before a call
-* Before switching focus onto another Work Item or project
 * Before a Sprint Review
-* If you have made a particularly significant discovery
+* After a significant event
-* Any time where you might need to relay the information found
+* Before switching focus
-* Before you go home for the day
+* Before going home

 Keeping Work Items as up-to-date as possible ensures that the information is recorded while fresh in your mind, isn't forgotten about and has a strong audit trail.
 It also keeps the people invested in the Work Item informed of progress.